ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     * Set the VSI Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
     * Click **Submit Order**.

-4. Click tick box to accept the `Third-Party` service agreements, then **Provision**.
+4. Click tick box to accept the 'Third-Party' service agreements, then **Provision**.
 5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
-6. Make note of the `Private IP address` of the VSI for a later step.
+6. Make note of the 'Private IP address' of the VSI for a later step.
-7. Verify access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using `ping` and `SSH` from your local workstation over the VPN.
+7. Verify access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using ping and SSH from your local workstation over the VPN.

    ```bash
    ping <VSI Private IP Address>